T.A.H.I.T.I.: Plot

 Fitz and Simmons search through S.H.I.E.L.D.'s digital archives and find evidence of an old World War II bunker known as the Guest House with Level 10 access, which is the highest clearance.
 Not knowing the countersign, the team attack the base and take out the guards, before realizing that there is a failsafe that will shortly destroy the entire facility.
 They find the drug that healed Coulson's injuries, GH-325, while he also finds the room where he was resurrected, and a room labelled T.A.H.I.T.I.
-Just before the compound explodes, Garrett finds Coulson, who warns that the drug shouldn't be given to Skye, but by the time they get back to the plane, Simmons has already injected her with it.
+Just before the compound explodes, Garrett finds Coulson, who warns that the drug should not be given to Skye, but by the time they get back to the plane, Simmons has already injected her with it.
 It saves her life.

 Garrett and Triplett leave with Quinn.
-Agent Melinda May later asks Coulson why he didn't want them to use the drug on Skye, and he tells her that he didn't want her to suffer the way he did when he was resurrected.
+Agent Melinda May later asks Coulson why he did not want them to use the drug on Skye, and he tells her that he did not want her to suffer the way he did when he was resurrected.
 However, the real reason is that in the room labelled T.A.H.I.T.I. he had discovered the source of GH-325: a blue, alien corpse.

 In an end tag, a mysterious woman named Lorelei wanders through the Death Valley where she meets a newlywed couple and convinces the man to leave his new bride and drive off with her.